Sangamkumar25/ShopingCart/README.md

 # Installation
 1. You can run the code in any **C++** Online compiler or you can use VS Code Ide also.
-2. For the Installation  of VS Code https://code.visualstudio.com/download
+2. For the Installation  of VS Code  use the given link: https://code.visualstudio.com/download